 Tarantulas are burrowers and typically live in the ground.
 They are carnivores and nocturnal.
 Their diet consists mainly of insects (such as crickets, grasshoppers, beetles, cicadas, caterpillars, and other spiders).
-Bigger game include mice, frogs, toads, snakes and lizards; some species can eat small birds.
+Bigger game includes mice, frogs, toads, snakes, and lizards; some species can eat small birds.

 Mating and reproduction